Skip to main content

 helm repo update

-Create a helm values file so you can modify how you want NGINX installed to your cluster.
+Create a Helm values file to configure how NGINX is installed to your cluster.

 cat <<EOF >> nginx-values.yaml